 Forum, the Honors College Mission Course

 During the Forum, students engage in critical discussions through plenary sessions with distinguished guest speakers and in small workshop sections organized around interdisciplinary project-based teams, each working for an entire semester to develop and present a detailed plan for a change-making product, service, or initiative.
-In preparation for the Forum, all incoming first-year students engage in a common summer reading selection to foster a community-wide discussion around one or more global challenge.
 Students are required to take the Honors College Forum in their first year in either their first or second semester.

 Past Forum Speakers